abuadan/starship-recommender/README.md

 You can learn more about the Starwars API here: https://swapi.co

-The python helper for Swapi has also been added to this repository - but this starter pack does **not** need to be used to complete this test.
-Use any frameworks you like.

 ## Getting this project running
 Set up a new virtual environment